 Matthew J. Higgins

-Department of Entrepreneurship & Strategy, Lassonde Entrepreneur Institute, Sorenson Center for Discovery and Innovation
+Department of Entrepreneurship & Strategy, Sorenson Center for Discovery and Innovation Studies

 Faculty, Tenure Track

-Matthew J. Higgins is the Emma Eccles Jones Chair and Professor of Entrepreneurship & Strategy in the David Eccles School of Business at the University of Utah, Director of the Sorenson Center for Discovery and Innovation, a Research Associate at the National Bureau of Economic Research (Cambridge, MA) and an Affiliated Research Fellow at the Max Planck Institute for Innovation and Competition (Munich, Germany).
-He previously served as an Associate Professor of Strategy & Innovation at the Georgia Institute of Technology Scheller College of Business.
+Matthew J. Higgins is the Emma Eccles Jones Chair and Professor of Entrepreneurship & Strategy in the David Eccles School of Business at the University of Utah, Director of the Sorenson Center for Discovery and Innovation Studies, a Research Associate at the National Bureau of Economic Research (Cambridge, MA) and an Affiliated Research Fellow at the Max Planck Institute for Innovation and Competition (Munich, Germany).
+From 2020 to 2023, he served as Chair of the Department of Entrepreneurship & Strategy.

 His research interests center primarily on firm responses to productivity changes (and challenges) and the performance implications of these decisions.
 This includes understanding the interrelationship between internal R&D and the use of external technology markets through acquisitions, alliances, licensing and corporate venture capital.
 Utilizing a novel risk model, this also includes whether firms are dynamically optimizing their R&D portfolios.
 Focusing on the external environment, Prof. Higgins is interested in the impact regulation has on innovation and productivity.